Search Articles

 Medicaid’s rules also help married couples protect their home.
 The state cannot seize or impose a lien on the home of a deceased Medicaid beneficiary if the spouse still lives there, and Medicaid beneficiaries needing long-term care may transfer the title of a home to their spouse, thus allowing the spouse to remain in the home.

 Another advantage to being a married couple is that one spouse may transfer assets to the other without triggering Medicaid’s penalties for asset transfers.
-Even after entering a nursing home, the institutionalized spouse may transfer any asset to his spouse, although this may not help him become eligible for Medicaid since the same limit on both spouse's assets will apply.
+Even after entering a nursing home, the institutionalized spouse may transfer any asset to their spouse, although this may not help him become eligible for Medicaid since the same limit on both spouse's assets will apply.

 None of the above protections are available to non-spouse partners of Medicaid long-term care recipients.
 In 2011, when only six states allowed gay and lesbian couples to wed, the federal government gave states the option of extending spousal protections to same-sex domestic partners.
 With same-sex couples now having the right to marry nationwide, it is unclear whether individual states will continue to offer spousal benefits to same-sex domestic partners.
 The message may be to get hitched or lose your spousal protections.